bloc97/Anime4K/README.md

 *State of the art\* in the realtime anime upscaling category, the fastest at acheiving reasonable quality.
 We do not claim this is a superior quality general purpose SISR algorithm compared to machine-learning approaches.*

 ***Disclaimer: All art assets used are for demonstration and educational purposes.
 All rights are reserved to their original owners.
-If you (as a person or a company) own the art and do not wish it to be associated with this project, please contact me and I will gladly take it down.***
+If you (as a person or a company) own the art and do not wish it to be associated with this project, please contact me us at 	anime4k.upscale@gmail.com and we will gladly take it down.***

 ![Comparison](results/Comparisons/1_time.png?raw=true)